emmanuel39hanks/FinalSpace_SpaceApps/README.md

 "# FinalSpace_SpaceApps"
-The project was created for the Space Apps Challenge, The project is hosted with Firebase and you can view it at: https://final-space-spaceapps.firebaseapp.com/
+The project was created for the Space Apps Challenge.

+The project is hosted with Firebase and you can view it at: https://final-space-spaceapps.firebaseapp.com/

 to run the app locally simply: